brandur/org/drafts/rate-limiting.md

 Rate limiting is a mechanism that many developers (especially those running services) may find themselves looking into at some point in their careers.
-A few places that rate limiting might be needed are:
+It's useful for a variety of purposes, some of which might be:

-1. **Sharing access to limited resources.** For example, requests made to an API where the limited resources are your server capacity, database load, etc.
+1. **Sharing access to limited resources.** e.g. Requests made to an API where the limited resources are your server capacity, database load, etc.
-2. **Security.** For example, limiting the number of second factor attempts that a user is allowed to perform, or the number of times they're allowed to get their password wrong.
+2. **Security.** e.g. Limiting the number of second factor attempts that a user is allowed to perform, or the number of times they're allowed to get their password wrong.
 3. **Revenue.** Certain services might want to limit actions based on the tier of their customer's service, and thus create a revenue model based on rate limiting.

-Here we'll explore a few different rate limiting algorithms and culminate at one called GCRA which has some very nice properties.
+Here we'll explore a few different rate limiting algorithms and culminate at a sophisticated one called GCRA.

 ## Time Bucketed (#time-bucketed)

-A very simple rate limiting implementation is to simply bucket the remaining limit for a certain amount of time.
-Start a bucket when the first action comes in, decrement its value as more actions appear, and expire the bucket after the configured rate limiting period.
+A very simple rate limiting implementation is to store a remaining limit in a bucket that will expire after a certain amount of time.
+We can do this by starting a bucket when the first action comes in, decrementing its value as more actions appear, and make sure it expires after the configured rate limiting period.
 The pseudo-code looks like:

 ``` ruby
 # 5000 allowed actions per hour